chenghua-lin/chenghua-lin.github.io/index.md

 ## Personal

 I am a die-hard fan of the 90s Chicago Bulls.
 I used to play basketball a lot and was part of the starting lineup for my school's basketball team at my university in Beijing.
 Our team won two championships in the college league, something I am very proud of.
 I stopped playing intensively after completely rupturing one of my Achilles tendons during a match.
-However, I still play for fun and very occasionally join the practice games of a team from the [Sheffield basketball league](https://www.sheffieldbasketball.co.uk/).
+However, I still play for fun and very occasionally, join the practice games of a team from the [Sheffield basketball league](https://www.sheffieldbasketball.co.uk/).